perericr/stp-mirror/README.md

 # stp-mirror
-Studentportalen Uppsala University file area mirror utility
+This is a small Studentportalen Uppsala University file area mirror utility.
+Tired of manually checking for and downloading files from studentportalen.uu.se?
+Use stp-mirror to sync (one-way) new and changed files from the course file areas.

 Requirements
 ------------